saforem2/personal_site/docs/talks/incite-hackathon-2025/AuroraGPT/README.md

   - Skepticism about deployment in critical infrastructure
   - Correctness and reliability of model outputs
 - **Transparency**:
-  - Data governance, what was used for pre-training? fine-tuning?
+  - Data governance, *what was used for pre-training*? fine-tuning?
     - **generally unknown**
   - What is *open source*?
     - Model weights?